 Partial member information

 Admins can update member information for partial members (i.e. members without an email address or the ability to log in).
-To do this, you'll need to click the edit icon under the "Details" column, when on the "Member view."
+To do this, you'll need to visit the “Member view” in the “Members” section of the Admin Portal.
+Here, find the member you’d like to edit and click on the pencil icon under the "Details" column.

 Since partial members have been registered without an email address, they're unable to log into their member profile to make updates.
 Therefore, administrators may make changes to a partial member's first name, last name, and add an email address to their member profile.